groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/annotation-management/automate-pdf-annotation-extraction-groupdocs-java/_index.md

     .collect(Collectors.toList());
 ```

-## Spring Boot PDF Annotations Integration
+## Spring boot pdf annotations integration

-If you’re building a microservice with Spring Boot, you can wrap the extraction logic in a service bean:
+If you are building a microservice, wrap the extraction logic in a Spring service bean.
+The bean below demonstrates dependency injection, exception handling, and a REST endpoint that returns JSON‑encoded annotation data.

 ```java
 @Service